orstrings/bylaws/bylaws.md

 ### Section 4.
 Resignations and Removal of Directors

-(a) Any Director of the Corporation may resign at any time by giving written notice to the President or to the Secretary.
+a.
+Any Director of the Corporation may resign at any time by giving written notice to the President or to the Secretary.
 Such resignation shall take effect at the time specified therein or, if no time be specified, then on delivery.

-(b) Any or all of the Directors may be removed with or without cause by vote of the Directors provided there is a quorum of not less than a majority of the entire Board of Directors present at the meeting of Directors at which such action is taken.
+b.
+Any or all of the Directors may be removed with or without cause by vote of the Directors provided there is a quorum of not less than a majority of the entire Board of Directors present at the meeting of Directors at which such action is taken.

 ### Section 5.
 Newly Created Directorships and Vacancies